godotengine/godot-docs/tutorials/scripting/c_sharp/index.rst

     See `supported OS <https://github.com/dotnet/core/tree/main/release-notes#supported-os>`_.

 Since Godot 4.2, projects written in C# support all desktop platforms (Windows, Linux, and macOS), as well as Android and iOS.
+And since 4.5, web is supported too.

 Android support is currently experimental.